Contentstack provides four user roles: "Owner," "Admin," "Developer," "Content Manager," and "Custom Role."

 - View audit logs and publish queue

 The Admin role has more rights than a Developer and fewer than the Owner.
-To know the difference, refer the Stack Admin vs Stack Owner section.
+To know the difference, refer to the Stack Admin vs Stack Owner section.

 - View audit logs